ieeeWang/bug-in-the-demo-file-of-scipy.fft/README.md

 This demo code of scipy.fft has a small bug

 ## Quick demo
-The following code include A demo of scipy.fft, from:
+The file fft_test1.py includes a demo code of implementing FFT using scipy.fft, from:
     https://docs.scipy.org/doc/scipy/reference/tutorial/fft.html#d-discrete-fourier-transforms
-    But, This demo of scipy has a small bug: f-axis miss the median point of the symmetrical spectrum, so that it will has a very tiny shift of frequency (e.g., <0.001 Hz).
+    But, This demo of scipy has a small bug: THE f-axis missed the median point of the symmetrical spectrum, so that it will yield a very tiny frequency shift (e.g., < 0.001 Hz) as shown in the plot below.
-    The correct demo is shown here.
+    The correct demo is also shown in:
 ```
 fft_test1.py
 ```